 Log on to the appliance with the user name rsaadmin and the operating system password.

 sudo ip -4 route show

-When you add a non-persistent IPv4 route entry to a network interface routing file, you can choose to whether to specify a table:
+To add a non-persistent IPv4 route to a network interface routing file, type:

 sudo ip route add destination/nn via gateway dev eth0